Common Name(s): Machiche, Black Cabbagebark

 Grain/Texture: Grain can be straight, irregular, or interlocked, with a coarse texture.

-Endgrain: Diffuse-porous; medium to large pores in no specific arrangement; solitary and radial multiples of 2-3; heartwood gum deposits occasionally present; growth rings distinct due to marginal parenchyma and absence of parenchyma in earlywood zone (marginal bands much narrower than the rest of the bands); rays not visible without lens; parenchyma aliform (lozenge), confluent, and banded.
+Endgrain: Diffuse-porous; large to very large pores in no specific arrangement, very few; solitary and radial multiples of 2-3; heartwood gum deposits occasionally present; growth rings distinct due to marginal parenchyma and absence of parenchyma in earlywood zone (marginal bands much narrower than the rest of the bands); narrow to medium rays not visible without lens, normal spacing; parenchyma lozenge, confluent, and banded.

 Rot Resistance: Machiche’s durability can vary depending on species, but is generally considered to be very durable, and resistant to insect attack.